pierrebaudot/infotopopy/docs/basic_methods.rst

 _ compute on GPU (in development).
-As a result, for this 0.1 version of the software, and for computation with commercial average PC, we recommand to analyse up to 20 variables (or dimensions) at a time in the raw brut-force approach ()
+As a result, for this 0.1 version of the software, and for computation with commercial average PC, we recommand to analyse up to 20 variables (or dimensions) at a time in the raw brut-force approach (see performance section).

-First we'll need to import a bunch of useful tools.
-We will need numpy obviously, but we'll use some of the datasets available in sklearn, as well as the ``train_test_split`` function to divide up data.
-Finally we'll need some plotting tools (matplotlib and seaborn) to help us visualise the results of UMAP, and pandas to make that a little easier.
+We now present some basic example of use, inspiring our presentation from the remarkable presentation of `UMAP by McInnes. <https://umap-learn.readthedocs.io/en/latest/>`_ We first import some few tools: some of the datasets available in sklearn, seaborn to visualise the results, and pandas to handle the data.

 .. code:: python3

-    import numpy as np
     from sklearn.datasets import load_iris, load_digits
-    from sklearn.model_selection import train_test_split
-    import matplotlib.pyplot as plt
+    import pandas as pd
     import seaborn as sns
-    import pandas as pd
-    %matplotlib inline

 .. code:: python3